aubreycorsetti/reading-notes/201/day3.md

 > 2. The href attribute contains what information?

-    * The href contains the web link or other useful contact informaton such as email addresses and phone numbers.
+    * The href contains the web link or other useful contact information such as email addresses and phone numbers.

 > 3. What are some ways we can ensure links on our pages are accessible to all readers?